otvam/pypeec/docs/technical.md

 However, this code is pure Python and advanced optimizations (MKL, GPU, etc.) are not implemented.
 Moreover, the memory consumption is not heavily optimized (no customized garbage collection).

+## Configuration

+The configuration files are loaded in the following order:
+* `pypeec.yaml` located in the current working directory
+* `.pypeec.yaml` located in the current working directory
+* `pypeec.yaml` located in the user home directory
+* `.pypeec.yaml` located in the user home directory
+* `pypeec.yaml` located in the `PyPEEC` directory (default configuration)

 ## Packaging and Environment

 * A Python package can be built from the `pyproject.toml` and `setup.cfg` files.